Stella Diamant, MSc

 Project Founder & Leader

 After first working with WWF Madagascar in 2011 as part of a fisheries project, Stella was drawn back to Africa and visited the continent on various occasions while working on conservation projects.
 On another visit to Madagascar in 2014 after graduating with an MSc from Imperial College in London, Stella saw the potential for a research project investigating the yet unstudied whale shark population found in Nosy Be and started investigating opportunities to form partnerships and initiate the MWSP.
-Stella joined the MMF whale shark team for their Tanzanian field season in 2015 and since has been putting together the MWSP’s first season, as well as leading the Project’s first field season in Nosy Be.
+Stella joined the MMF whale shark team for their Tanzanian field season in 2015 and has been putting together the MWSP’s first season, as well as leading the first field season in Nosy Be.
 Stella now manages the MWSP and will be coming back to Nosy Be in September 2017 to lead the project’s second season and a team of volunteers.

 Simon J. Pierce, PhD